PEZ/get-started-with-clojure/doc/INSTRUCTIONS.md

 1. Select **Create a ”Getting Started“ REPL project** from the quick pick menu.

    ![The Calva REPL Menu](repl-menu.png)
 1. You will be asked for a folder to create the project in.
-The current workspace root will work fine for this.
+The current workspace root will work fine for this. *NB: The `./doc/` folder may be preselected.*

    ![Choose OK](get-started-folder-dialog.png)